nirajphutane/Kotlin-CoroutinesAndFlow/README.md

 Job-1 Completed.
 Exception: java.lang.RuntimeException
 ```

-### 📌 What Happens Internally?
+### ❓ What Happens Internally?

-All tasks are launched in the same `CoroutineScope`, which uses an **ordinary `Job()`** as its context.
+- All tasks are launched in the same CoroutineScope, which uses an ordinary Job() as its context.

-- `Task-2` throws a `RuntimeException` after 1 second.
+- Task-2 throws a RuntimeException after 1 second.
-- Because the scope uses an **ordinary Job**, the failure:
+- Because the scope uses an ordinary Job, the failure:
-  - Cancels `job1`.
+  - Cancels job1.
-  - Propagates upward and cancels the entire `CoroutineScope`.
+  - Propagates upward and cancels the entire CoroutineScope.
-  - Consequently, `job2` is also cancelled—even though its child tasks (`Task-3`, `Task-4`) are unrelated and running fine.
+  - Consequently, job2 is also cancelled—even though its child tasks (Task-3, Task-4) are unrelated and running fine.

-### ❗ Important Rule of Ordinary Job

-    In a coroutine hierarchy built on a regular Job(),
-    if any child fails, the entire scope and all siblings are cancelled.

-This behavior ensures structured concurrency, but can be too aggressive in scenarios where tasks are independent.

-### ✅ Visual Hierarchy
+### 💡 Visual Hierarchy

 ```
 CoroutineScope (Job)